rsms/oui/examples/example1/README.md

 # Example 1

 This is a simple introductory example which uses no authentication nor sessions, but do expose a server API as well as a client.
-It's a service which stores messages which can be any JSON object.
+It's a service that stores messages which can be any JSON object.

 You start the server like this: